John Oliver Discusses Trump's Defense Strategy On 'Last Week Tonight'

-Referring to the almost two-year-long scandal as “stupid watergate,” Oliver discussed the President’s recent defense of his son Donald Jr. and the ongoing Paul Manafort trial.
+Referring to the almost two-year-long scandal as “Stupid Watergate,” Oliver discussed the president’s recent defense of his son Donald Jr. and the ongoing Paul Manafort trial.

 “We begin with yet another development in the scandal that we’ve been calling Stupid Watergate,” Oliver began.
 “Like Watergate, except instead of the inspiring Oscar-winning movies, it’ll eventually be the basis of direct-to-cable comedies featuring fart jokes and Larry the Cable Guy.”